Food bank: Reactions and concerns

-The emergence of "Little Free Food Pantries" and "Blessing Boxes," modelled on the "Little Free Libraries" boxes, has been criticized as feel-good local philanthropy which is too small to make a significant impact on hunger, for its lack of access to fresh foods, for food safety concerns, and as a public relations effort by Tyson Foods, which seeks to cut federal SNAP food assistance in the US.
+The emergence of "Little Free Food Pantries" and "Blessing Boxes", modelled on the "Little Free Libraries" boxes, has been criticized as "feel-good local philanthropy" which is too small to make a significant impact on hunger, for its lack of access to fresh foods, for food safety concerns, and as a public relations effort by Tyson Foods, which seeks to cut federal SNAP food assistance in the US.

 Rachel Loopstra from University of Toronto has said food banks are often inefficient, unreliable and unable to supply nutritional food.
 She said a survey in Toronto found that only 1 in 5 families suffering from food insecurity would turn to food banks, in part because there is a stigma associated with having to do so.
-Elizabeth Dowler, Professor of Food & Social Policy at Warwick University, said that most British people prefer the state to take responsibility for helping the hungry.
-Hannah Lambie-Mumford, from Sheffield University, echoed the view that some users of food banks find having to ask for food humiliating, and also that food bank volunteers should be encouraged to advocate for long-term solutions to the underlying causes of poverty and hunger.
+Elizabeth Dowler, Professor of Food & Social Policy at University of Warwick, said that most British people prefer the state to take responsibility for helping the hungry.
+Hannah Lambie-Mumford, from University of Sheffield, echoed the view that some users of food banks find having to ask for food humiliating, and also that food bank volunteers should be encouraged to advocate for long-term solutions to the underlying causes of poverty and hunger.

-Olivier De Schutter, a senior United Nations official charged with ensuring governments honour their obligation to safeguard their citizens right to food, has expressed alarm at the rise of food banks.
+Olivier De Schutter, a senior United Nations official charged with ensuring governments honour their obligation to safeguard their citizens' right to food, has expressed alarm at the rise of food banks.
 He has reminded the governments of the advanced economies in Europe and Canada that they have a "duty to protect" their citizens from hunger, and suggested that leaving such an obligation to food banks may be an abuse of human rights.

 Other criticism expresses alarm at "transnational corporate food banking which construct[s] domestic hunger as a matter for charity, thereby allowing indifferent and austerity-minded governments to ignore increasing poverty and food insecurity and their moral, legal and political obligations, under international law, to realize the right to food."